 Don’t let this turn you off, though.
 Homemade miso soup is easy, delicious and worth it.
 And you don’t need to copy the neighborhood sushi restaurant with tiny cubes of tofu.
 Give yourself nice big slices.
 You deserve it.

-- If desired, add cubes of tofu, thinly sliced mushrooms and/or scallions before adding the miso and boil them for a minute or two in the dashi.
+If desired, add cubes of tofu, thinly sliced mushrooms and/or scallions before adding the miso and boil them for a minute or two in the dashi.
 A larger portion of this soup could even accommodate seafood (like crab meat) or noodles.
+Note that miso soup can be made with red miso instead of white, but it will come out saltier.

 For information on where to obtain the ingredients for this and other Asian recipes, please see our guide to Food Shopping in Chinatown.
 Or you can get key ingredients here: